 - don’t need constant reassurance you made the right choice buying precious metals.

-The content on this blog is not endorsed by Monetary Metals (or was, by the Perth Mint, when I worked there) in any way.
+The content on this blog is not endorsed by ABC Bullion or Pallion (or any of my previous employers, when I worked there) in any way.
 For more background on me and this blog see my LinkedIn Profile.
 I tweet all my posts and other thoughts here @bronsuchecki

 Social Media IdentitiesMy development into a full blown gold tragic was gradual.
 Over time I have accumulated the social media “identities” listed in the tables below.
 I put this together because I got an email once from a guy who thought someone was impersonating me because he didn’t think it possible that an employee would be on a gold forum out of normal business hours arguing about some arcane point.
 Oh how my wife wishes that was true.